ivanovsergeyminsk/LogcatD/README.md

   1. SVGIconImageList (GetIt)
   2. VirtualTree (GetIt)

+TODO: Identify and display process names in logs by their PID

 After installing the package, you can find the tool in the menu:
   View->Tool Windows->Android Logcat